 Printing & Paper

 For instance, postcards are best suited to thicker cardstock or paper that’s 300gsm or more to ensure they are sturdy and don’t bend during postage.
 On the other hand, Flyers and brochures are usually printed on 150gsm.
 A thicker cardstock will usually emit a more premium feel too, which is worth considering.
+The choice of stock should also be compatible with your chosen printing method, whether that be traditional offset or highly flexible digital printing.

 Paper finishes include matte, glossy, satin or UV coating, all of which will give a different feel and look to your direct mailer.
 It is also worth noting that the different paper finishes can impact the finish and colours of any imagery or graphics.
 Your mailing house should be able to advise on this and even give you examples or samples.